Compound interest

 Compound interest is the interest on a principal that is added to accumulated interests over time.
 In simple interest, the principal (the amount of money invested) remains the same year after year.

-However, in compound interest, the interest you earned in the first year will be added to the initial principal invested.
-This now becomes the principal for the second year of investment.
-Unlike simple interest, your compound interest changes year after year even though the rate is the same.
+However, in compound interest, the interest you earned in the first year is added to the initial principal invested, which now becomes the principal for the second year of investment.
+Unlike simple interest, compound interest changes year after year even though the rate is the same.

-Compound interest is usually used by commercial banks and big finance houses.
-Many loans that are given in these financial institutions are done with compound interest; therefore you need to have good knowledge of how to solve it.
+Commercial banks and big finance houses usually use compound interest.
+Many loans given to these financial institutions are made with compound interest; therefore, you need to know how to solve it.

 General Formula For Compound Interest